Climate change isn’t exactly a future problem that we can wait for—it’s happening right now.

 Why Should You Reuse?

-Reuse anything you can: glass bottles, plastic food containers, Christmas trees, coffee grinds for compost.
+Reuse anything you can: glass bottles, plastic food containers; you can reuse compostable items like Christmas trees, coffee grinds and more to make compost with.

 The list of items that you can reuse is enormous, and there’s a ton of reasons why you should start reusing virtually everything you can in your home.